yemoray/ST-558-Project-1/README.md

 </tbody>
 </table>

-### Home and away records for all teams during regular season:
+### Home and away records for all teams during regular season

 The table below summarize the home and away records for all teams during regular season.
 Only the first few rows are shown: